aduffy70/LabNotes/_posts/2016/2016-11-14-GSTA3-bisulfite-sequencing-test-run.md

     * Hotstart polymerase per Zymo recommendation--AmpliTaq Gold 360
     * Using primer concentration at the lower end of the recommended scale to reduce secondary products per AmpliTaq Gold 360 protocol.
     * 40 cycles per Zymo recommendation
-    * Other PCR concentrations per AmpliTaq recommendations
+    * Other PCR concentrations fit AmpliTaq recommendations

 PCR0240 results:
   * All primer pairs run at 55C have weak amplification and a bit of a smear of short bands.
 They might be good enough to sequence, but let's try to optimize them further.
 We will pick just one sample and primer set for the optimization tests since they all appear to be behaving similarly.
-  * The primer pair run at 52C failed.
+  * The Reef B primer pair run at 52C failed.
 Try cooler temp?

 Bisulfite converted more (40uL) of EW1 to use for optimization tests (EW1-bis 2016-11-16).